bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cercignani.md

 * Carlo describes how after death he very joyfully goes to heaven.
 * But strangely enough, the chorus of the angels he hears is a little monotonous, and Carlo cannot refrain from telling them.
 * Requested by Beethoven to give his opinion about his music, Carlo refrains from speaking, but then, as Beethoven insists, with great humility admits he would have expected some more sublime music.
+* ..."
+So Carlo looks at Beethoven ...

 Born 17 June 1939, Teulada, Sardinia, Italy.
 Died 7 January 2010, Milan, Italy.